Written by Michael VanDerLaan

 Similarly to the soap and water method, using a nylon brush, or steel wool to lightly scrub is a great way to get every last bit of rust off a golf club.
 And as an added bonus, your clubs will smell lemony fresh!

-Using vinegar to get the rust off a golf club is a similar concept to using lemon juice.
+Using white vinegar to remove rust is a similar concept to using lemon juice.
 You want to fill a small container and then let your clubs soak, submerged in the liquid.

 The main difference between using vinegar and lemon juice is the type of acid in each.
 While lemon juice is about 6% citric acid, vinegar is 4-8% acetic acid depending on the vinegar you choose.